LGBTQ rights in Singapore: Statutes

 After an exhaustive Penal Code review in 2007, oral and anal sex were legalised between opposite-sex persons and between women.
 The changes meant that oral and anal sex between consenting heterosexual and female homosexual adults were no longer offences.
 However, Section 377A, which deals with these sexual acts, continued to criminalise them between consenting men.
-Despite this, the section has not been enforced since at least 2007.
-Prime Minister Lee Hsien Loong stated amid the debates on the changes to the section that the law would not be proactively enforced.
+Despite this, the section had not been enforced since at least 2007.
+Lee stated amid the debates on the changes to the section that the law would not be proactively enforced.
 The parliamentary debates and the prime minister's statement played a role in the 2022 ruling of the Court of Appeal in the Supreme Court that the law was unenforceable.

-In his concluding speech on the debate over the partial repeal of Section 377A, Prime Minister Lee Hsien Loong told MPs before the vote that "Singapore is basically a conservative society...
+In his concluding speech on the debate over the partial repeal of Section 377A, Lee told the members of parliament (MPs) before the vote that "Singapore is basically a conservative society...
 The family is the basic building block of this society.
 And by a family in Singapore, we mean one man, one woman, marrying, having children and bringing up children within that framework of a stable family unit."